maximilionus/hurocon/README.md

 $ python -m hurocon
 ```

-You can also view a list of all root commands with:
+You can also view a list of all main commands with:
 ```bash
 $ hurocon --help
 ```

-Each command in this tool has a special `--help` flag to display detailed information about it
+Each command and subcommand in this tool has a special `--help` flag to display detailed information about it

 ### Authentification
 First of all, you need to specify the authorization and connection data so that this tool can access the router in the future.
 You do it in two ways.